 The hugging hormone oxytocin is also a stress hormone.
 When we are stressed, it's our body's way of protecting us by preparing to run, fight or maybe even bite whatever danger we are faced with.
 When we are stressed, it only means our body is mobilised, ready to act.

 So, next time you feel stressed or overwhelmed, take a moment to thank your body for being such a good friend and guardian.
 And while you are doing it, watch your stress levels go down because gratitude cancels out overwhelm.

 We all feel emotional overwhelm from time to time.
-And as long as I we can remember that it's a very human condition and it won't last forever, we can take steps to improve the way we feel.
+But it's a very human condition and it won't last forever.
+We can take easy steps to improve the way we feel.
 One tiny step at a time.